 The F.A.C.E.
 Board of Directors and our partners at the Institute of Government/University of Central Florida continue to monitor Coronavirus (COVID-19).
 In three short months the Board of Directors and Committees assessed our position, addressed issues and implemented change to ensure the Foundation for the Future is secure.
-Don't miss the 2020 State of the Association Address during our Annual Business Meeting July 29, 2020.
-Register NOW!!!
+The Board began holding virtual meetings to address all the issues affecting our organization and members.
+As a result we held the first ever virtual conference which was a resounding success.
+This experiences has opened a path for us to hold both in-person and virtual training opportunities in the future.

 The Florida Association of Code Enforcement, Inc. (F. A. C. E.) is a non-profit member-driven organization, established in 1989, and currently serves almost 2,200 Members.
 Our members include professionals involved in the enforcement of health, safety, and environmental regulations or otherwise responsible for the enforcement of municipal, county, regional, state, or federal codes in the State of Florida.